curif/trakt_trending_collect/README.md

 ```
 * schedule_hours: time between executions
 * filters: requeriments to select a movie.
-    * from_year: ignore movies realased before this date.
+    * from_year: ignore movies released before this year.
     * filter_list: list of filters to apply (in order)
         * imdb_range: from/to califications.
 A movie with Trakt califications between this range will be selected and added to the list.
-        * imdb_people: minimal quantity of people who voted.
+        * imdb_people: minimal number of people who voted.
         * include_genres: the movie must to have at least one of those genres.
 Empty means "all"
-        * exclude_genres: if the movie has at least one of those will be exluded.
+        * exclude_genres: if the movie has at least one of those will be excluded.
 Empty means "all"
         * exclude_providers: a list of providers that you want to exclude, may be because you are subscribed to those providers.
 * trakt:
     * trakt connection information (see below)